brianjbeach/blog.brianbeach.com/content/posts/2019-11-29-hugo-server-with-aws-cloud-9/index.md

 ---

 I have been moving my blog to Hugo over the holiday weekend.
 I am working in a Cloud9 instance.
-Cloud9 allows you to preview an applcation running in the Cloud9 instance by proxying the connection through the Cloud9 service.
+Cloud9 allows you to preview an application running in the Cloud9 instance by proxying the connection through the Cloud9 service.
 The URL for the proxy uses the following format.